anthonymashford/ANF/PoC/ANF-PoC.md

 **Note:** The following workflow is a guide only and may not be suitable for all PoC scenarios.

-**Setup of PoC Environment:**
+### Creation of the PoC Environment:
 - It's important to review the Azure NetApp Files documentation and best practices to ensure a smooth implementation of the PoC and to address any additional prerequisites specific to your use case.

 - Create an Azure subscription or use an existing one.

-- Allocate permissions using Role Based Access Control (RBAC) to users required to interact with the service
+- Allocate permissions using Role Based Access Control (RBAC) to users required to interact with the service.

 - Define the region or regions where the PoC needs to run.
 Regional availability can be found here: [ANF Regional Availability]( https://azure.microsoft.com/en-gb/explore/global-infrastructure/products-by-region/?products=netapp&rar=true&regions=all)
 - Register the ANF resource provider within the chosen subscription(s).
 Details here [Register ANF Resource Provider](